Adamcoakley/team-magenta-group-two-old/README.md

 We set-up a software development project on Jira to help us visualise, track and organise our project.
 The project manager from the first day of the project setup the product backlog and populated it with all the epics, userstories and tasks that we imagined we would need to execute our plan for the week.
 As this was our first project of this scale, we allowed the subsequent project managers to edit or add any tasks or user-stories to the sprint that we had not originally envisioned.
 We assigned each user-story/issue a story-point estimate and a member of the group.
 The Scrum Master and Project Manager collaborated on facilitating the daily stand-ups in which the group members brought eachother up-to-date on their progress and outlined any blockers they had been facing.
 As team members worked on and completed aspects of the project they edited the board on Jira to reflect their progress.

+## Risk Assessment
+Before embarking on the project our team devised a cursory risk assessment (shown below) which outlines possible hazards that the application could encounter.
+These risks influenced our choices when developing the CI/CD pipeline for the application.
+For example, we followed the principal of least privilege when assigning policies to the AWS resources and users needed for our pipeline.
+We also chose to use reputable repository services for our source code and container images as well as avoiding sharing or hardcoding sensitive information.
+Going forward we would like to further increase the security and reliability of the application and our CI/CD pipeline by integrating AWS resources such as GuardDuty.

 ## Technologies Used
 ### GitHub
 For version control, git was used, with the project repository hosted on GitHub.
 On top of that, the feature branch model was used, which means, a separate branch was created for each additional feature.
 Once the functionality was developed, the feature branch was merged with the master branch and our team repeated this process until the project was complete.